 2. What is Indian Black Salt?

-Indian black salt, or kala namak, is an Indian volcanic rock salt.
+Indian black salt, or kala namak, is Indian volcanic rock salt.
 It is known by many names including Himalayan black salt, sulemani namak, and kala loon.
 It is commonly used in Pakistan, India and other Asian countries.
 It starts out as Himalayan Pink Salt or sodium chloride and is then heated to extremely high temperatures and mixed with Indian spices and herbs including the seeds of the harad fruit which contains sulfur.
 It also contains trace impurities of sulfates, sulfides, iron and magnesium which all contribute to the salt’s color, smell and taste.

 3. It Isn’t Always Black